chrismdp/chrismdp.github.com/_posts/2012-02-17-on-coding-defensively.markdown

 {% endhighlight %}

-If we accept a array as an argument, we could code defensively and allow a single product to be passed as well:
+If we accept an array as an argument, we could code defensively and allow a single product to be passed as well:

 {% highlight ruby %}